 A Word from the Executive Board

-The Managing Team started off the year strong by welcoming fifty 2L Staff Editors to the Journal.
-We have also hosted a variety of successful events this year including the annual HLJ Day Orientation and Happy Hour, our yearly trip to a Giants game, and a Taco Tuesday outing where we celebrated the 2L Staff’s successful completion of issue one Tech Edits.
+The Managing Team started off the year strong by welcoming fifty-two 2L Staff Editors to the Journal.
+We have also hosted a variety of successful events this year including the annual HLJ Day Orientation.

 We are very pleased with the quality of submissions the Journal has received so far, and as a result, the article selection process is almost complete for the year.
-We are also happy to announce that we have selected a total of twelve student-written Notes that will be published throughout Volume 70.
-And, in other exciting news, one of our very own HLJ alumni recently informed us that her Note, which was published in Volume 65, was cited in a petition for a writ of cert that is currently under review by the Supreme Court!
+We are also happy to announce that we have selected a total of nine student-written Notes that will be published throughout Volume 72.

 We are now hard at work planning this year’s Fall Alumni Mixer and facilitating more fundraising efforts to improve the overall operations of the Journal.
 We want to express our gratitude to all alumni who have remained involved with HLJ throughout the years — the Journal would not be successful without our strong alumni network!

-- Leigha Beckman – Executive SCOCA Blog Editor
+- Robert Wu – Executive SCOCA Blog Editor

 Subscribe to Our Newsletter